LucaRainone/jquasi/README.md

 - listeners `$('body').on('click',function() {})`
 - live listeners: `$('body').on('click','.only-this',function() {})`
 - `.fn` as `prototype` shortcut

-<strike>`.css()`</strike> is not available because it's hard to do it in
+- <strike>`.css()`</strike> is not available because it would be hard to keep jquery compatibility without making the library much bigger
-jquery compatibility (it do a lot of things)

-This API is a good compromise for lightness and powerfull.
+This API is a good balance of lightness and power.

-## Contribute
-I would to leave this library as tiny as possible and jquery compatible.

-Fixes are welcome.

-Clone this repo and do:

-`npm install`

-it will download all what you need for compile and test sources inside `src` folder.

-`npm test` for test (using chrome headless)

-`npm run-script build` for minify.

-For testing in your favourite browser, open the `spec/standalon/SpecRunner.html` file in it after `npm install`

-If you want to add some method, unless it's one-line method, don't add it here but implement it in your project.

-Here some helpful half-compatible implementations
+## Extending jquasi / adding missing functionalities

+If you are missing just a few methods and don't want to switch from jquasi to jQuery, you can extend jquasi within your project as shown in this example:

 ```
 $.fn.css = function(attr, value) {
     return this.each(function() {